googlemaps-samples/codelab-maps-platform-101-react-js/README.md

 This library uses Google Maps Platform services, and any use of Google Maps Platform is subject to the [Terms of Service](https://cloud.google.com/maps-platform/terms).

-For clarity, this library, and each underlying component, is not a Google Maps Platform Core Service.
+This library is not a Google Maps Platform Core Service.
+Therefore, the Google Maps Platform Terms of Service (e.g. Technical Support Services, Service Level Agreements, and Deprecation Policy) do not apply to the code in this library.

 ## Support